Chuba Hubbard: Professional career

 In Week 16 of the 2022 season, Hubbard had 12 carries for 125 rushing yards in a 37–23 victory over the Detroit Lions.
 He finished the 2022 season with 95 carries for 466 rushing yards and two rushing touchdowns to go along with 14 receptions for 171 receiving yards in 15 games and two starts.

 At the beginning of the 2023 season, Hubbard was listed as second on the depth chart behind new addition Miles Sanders.
 In Week 1, Hubbard recorded nine carries for 60 yards.
 Hubbard assumed the starting position in Week 6 against the Miami Dolphins when Sanders was ruled out and carried the ball nineteen times for 88 yards and a touchdown, the best performance by a Panthers running back in the season.
 Despite Sanders' return, Hubbard continued in the starting role.
 In Week 12 against the Tennessee Titans, Hubbard had 14 carries for 45 yards and a touchdown, as well as reeling in 5 catches for 47 yards as the Panthers went on to lose 17–10.
 The following week against the Tampa Bay Buccaneers, Hubbard ran 25 times for 104 yards and 2 touchdowns in the 21–18 loss.
 In the Panthers' Week 17 loss to the Jacksonville Jaguars, Hubbard reached 1,000 scrimmage yards for the first time in his NFL career.

 On November 7, 2024, the Panthers signed Hubbard to a four-year, $33.2 million extension, with $15 million guaranteed.
 In the Panthers' Week 12 loss to the Kansas City Chiefs, Hubbard reached 1,000 scrimmage yards for the second straight season.
 In Week 16, Hubbard ran for 152 yards and two touchdowns in a 36-30 overtime win over the Arizona Cardinals, earning NFC Offensive Player of the Week.
 On December 28, Hubbard was place on injured reserve with knee and calf injuries, ending his season.
 In 15 starts for Carolina, he totaled 1,195 rushing yards, 171 receiving yards and 11 touchdowns.

+Hubbard began the 2025 season as the Panthers starting running back.
+He suffered a calf injury in Week 4 and missed the next two games, during which his replacement Rico Dowdle rushed for nearly 400 yards.
+The two backs split time upon Hubbard's return, however Dowdle eventually took over as the lead back, relegating Hubbard to a backup role.
+He finished the season with 511 rushing yards and one touchdown, along with 30 catches for 223 yards and three touchdowns.
+He scored two touchdowns in the Panthers' Wild Card Round 34–31 loss to the Rams.